smrey/SMP2/README.md

 ### Caveats
 The script requires project names to be unique.
 The project name is entered in the Experiment Name field of the Illumina SampleSheet.csv.

+If using a python virtual environment, the full paths must be entered into lines 10 and 11 of the script.
+If a virtual environment is not required these lines should be commented out or removed.

 Sample identifiers must be unique within a given project.
 Sample identifiers are entered in the Sample_ID fields of the Illumina
 SampleSheet.csv.